-- Mr. Pickford's clients include Focus Exploration LLC, Crossland Construction Company; The Art Institute of Houston, Inc.; and 249 Fireworks LLC.
+- Mr. Pickford's clients include Focus Exploration LLC; Crossland Construction Company; The Art Institute of Houston, Inc.; and 249 Fireworks LLC.

 - Mr. Pickford's name appears in numerous published opinions including 7979 Airport Garage v.
 Dollar Rent A Car, 245 S.W.3d 488 (Tex.
 App.
 2007, review denied); Oldfield v.
 City of Houston, 15 S.W.3d 219 (Tex.
 App.
 2000, no pet); Handy Hardware Wholesale, Inc. v.
 Harris County Appraisal Dist., 985 S.W.2d 618 (Tex.
 App.
 1999, no pet); and Law Offices of C. Kendall Harrell, P.C. v.
 Commerce Sav.
 Ass'n., 824 F.Supp.
 1159 (W.D.
 Tex.
 1993)